debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 And it worked!
 We connected and ran ```ps -A | grep hello``` to show that the hello script is running in the background.
 We were happy it worked too because if it didn't it may have been bricked till we took the chip off and reprogrammed it manually with the original firmware.

 From here on out, as long as the ebo is on, it will be attempting to connect to our host computer where we can then have complete access to it.
+And since this a reverse shell, we could set it to connect to anything.
+Since it's initiating the connection, we could connect it from anywhere as long as it's connected to the internet.
+This could easily be used to fully control and record/listen through the device over WAN with a little more reversing and some changes to the ebo server.
+Just to reiterate though, this can only be done AFTER the backdoor firmware is installed over the LAN exploit.

 Now we can add this to the rest of the exploit after we get our shell, and it will be fully automated from beginning to end.